NCEAS/metacat/docs/user/metacat/source/harvester.rst

      sh runHarvester.sh $METACAT_HOME

 The Harvester application will start executing.
-The first harvest will occur after the number of hours specified in the ``metacat.properties file``.
+The first harvest will occur after the number of hours specified in the configured properties (see `Configuring Harvester`_).
 The servlet will continue running new harvests until the maximum number of harvests have been completed, or until you interrupt the process by hitting CTRL/C in the command window (harvest frequency and maximum number of harvests are also set in the Harvester properties).